 A collaboration with tyre manufacturer Michelin gives IONIQ enhanced levels of efficiency as the car is fitted with low rolling resistance tyres for better fuel economy, plus the car's larger 17-inch wheels are fitted with silica tyres for better performance.
 The multi-link suspension system has been adapted in order to work most efficiently with low rolling resistance tyres.

 05 Comfort and convenience - Top-class comfort, trend-setting convenience

 The IONIQ delivers great driver and passenger convenience, bringing to the segment a range of considerations that other dedicated hybrid vehicles may have compromised on in the past.

 All hybrid components of IONIQ are cleverly packaged to not compromise space, flexibility or usability of the interior.
-In fact, IONIQ offers best-in-class cargo space by positioning the hybrid’s battery underneath the rear seats.
-Moreover, the rear seats can fold flat providing a cargo space of up to 750 liters, allowing large pieces of luggage to be stowed with ease, plus flexible daily usability.
+In fact, IONIQ offers best-in-class cargo space by positioning the hybrid's battery underneath the rear seats.
+Moreover, the rear seats can fold flat providing a cargo space of up to 750 litres, allowing large pieces of luggage to be stowed with ease, plus flexible daily usability.

 It also offers great front and rear headroom, plus comprehensive shoulder and leg room in the front and back, while a memory function driver's seat and heated front and rear seats invite occupants for a relaxing ride.

 06 Safety - Innovative active and passive safety features